hinerm/llm-instructions/README.md

 ### Reducing Redundancy

 Many projects share common patterns (plugin system, dependency injection, build workflows).
 To avoid repetition:
+- Ask an LLM to clean up your merged instructions files
 - Load `copilot/scijava-foundation.md` once for shared concepts
 - Load only project-specific files for implementation details
 - Refer to INDEX.md for optimal file combinations

+**Furthermore**, as you likely will not need to these instrcuctions in EVERY instance, you can also rename the files and just include them in the conversations they are actually needed.

 ## Contributing